johannschopplich/eslint-config/README.md

 # ESLint Config

+> [!TIP]
+> With the release of [@antfu/eslint-config v2](https://github.com/antfu/eslint-config), this project has become obsolete.
+By disabling `stylistic` rules, you can achieve the same result as this ESLint config.

-> Sharable ESLint config for my repositories with a focus on code reproducibility and readability.
+Sharable ESLint config for my repositories with a focus on code reproducibility and readability.

 I was switching between different ESLint configs for my projects.
 Most of the time [Anthony Fu](https://github.com/antfu)'s set of rules was the best fit.
 He is [proactively advocating using ESLint for formatting](https://antfu.me/posts/why-not-prettier), which I don't agree with.
 I prefer to use [Prettier](https://prettier.io) for formatting and ESLint for linting.